 As with any other added functionality, it’s important to keep it simple: look for solutions that can be managed centrally, with the same console used for remote monitoring and management.

-As we move forward into the second half of 2020, the business case for adding Office 365 email backup is an easy one.
+As we move forward into the new year, the business case for adding Office 365 email backup is an easy one.
 It’s a lucrative opportunity that addresses a need many customers may not even realize they have.
 All it takes is a little education and the right offer, and you’ll pave the way to more business with existing managed services clients and a potential foot in the door with new customers.